Modernizing Streaming Encryption with age in Apache NiFi

 File Encoding

-for the selected value.
-The default BINARY
+The File Encoding property supports either BINARY or ASCII for the selected value.
+The default BINARY setting

-provides the best performance without the overhead of Base64 output encoding, but the ASCII
+provides the best performance without the overhead of Base64 output encoding, but the ASCII option is available for

 specialized use cases where binary representation is not suitable.
-Base64 encoding for ASCII
+Base64 encoding for ASCII increases the size of

 encrypted files, so it is not ideal for large files.
-The ASCII
+The ASCII option writes encrypted files using strict PEM encoding

 with header and footer lines.